AJVancattenburch/roadmap_miner/README.md

 When I first started learning how to code, I was overwhelmed by the sheer number of resources available online.
 I found myself jumping from one tutorial to another, without a clear path to follow.
 It's easy to fall into the trap of learning a little bit of everything as new hot technologies come out every day, with many hiring companies saying they are looking for experience in those technologies -- especially when you're just trying to get your foot in the door somewhere that will see your potential in an ocean of other candidates.

 The key to programming and what I've learned from my mentors after reaching a certain level of code literacy or, as I like to say; `'code cognizance'`, is that coding is almost completely code and framework agnostic.
 The key to becoming a good programmer is to learn how to think like a programmer.
-The most important tool in your toolkit for you to keep refining is the ability to identify and classic problems and solve them in a way that is elegant, efficient, maintainable, and scalable.
+The most important tool in your toolkit for you to keep refining is the ability to identify classic problems, followed by solving them in a way that is elegant, efficient, maintainable, and scalable.

 *This* is why I'm creating Roadmap Miner -- and encourage you to contribute to it as well!